syncfusion-content/flutter-docs/Flutter/datagrid/getting-started.md

 This section explains the steps required to add the DataGrid widget and its features.
 This section covers only the basic features needed to get started with the Syncfusion Flutter DataGrid widget.

-To get start quickly with Flutter DataGrid, you can check out this video:
+To get started quickly with Flutter DataGrid, check out this video:
 <style>#FlutterDataGridVideoTutorial{width : 90% !important; height: 400px !important }</style>
 <iframe id='FlutterDataGridVideoTutorial' src='https://www.youtube.com/embed/-ULsEfjxFuY'></iframe>